 It’s not simple, it’s not cheap.
 The equipment alone can set back your company thousands of dollars and it won’t be until the first couple of months that you expect some serious returns on your ROI.
 No one is denying that the risk is high, but the success of YouTube content producers has proven that the ROI is worth it all.

-This is a sharp contrast to AdWords search network, where the user only has to type a few words and follow Google’s step-by-step guided instructions, for their ad campaign to kick off perfectly.
+This is a sharp contrast to the AdWords search network, where the user only has to type a few words and follow Google’s step-by-step guided instructions, for their ad campaign to kick off perfectly.
 Both products have their own merits, but to dismiss video production simply because of the barrier to entry is to miss out on the benefits of YouTube’s massive success.
 According to numbers released by Google, product review videos in the past two years on YouTube add up to 438 million hours worth of video consumed on mobile alone.
 That is an incredible 50,000 hours of years’ worth of content.

 Both YouTube and Google are search engines, but what sets the two of them apart is that YouTube only displays video content.
 But despite this alleged flaw, YouTube is seeing exponential growth.
 There are over 1.5 billion logged-in monthly active users on the platform.
 Each person, on average spends more than one hour of video content per day on their mobile devices, this is not to count their desktop usage.